 Preparing samples for the taste test.

-We tested plant-based burger patties and minces that are available nationally through at least one of the major supermarket chains.
+We tested plant-based burger patties and minces that were available nationally through at least one of the major supermarket chains.
 We focused on products that are being sold alongside regular meat in the chilled section and/or are marketed predominantly as 'plant-based' or 'alternative' (beef-style) meats rather than as vegan/vegetarian burgers.
 To be included, their first ingredient (other than water) had to be a vegetable protein.

 Price is based on the pack price in Sydney stores (not on special) in September 2019.
 We tested a total of nine plant-based products (six burger patties and three minces).